dkmaker/aider-batch/README.md

 ## Template File

-The `prompt-template.md` file can contain placeholders that will be replaced with values from the batch configuration:
+The `prompt-template.md` file is created with example content that you can customize:

 ```markdown
 # Process %%SourceFile%%